 Written for UQ Ally Network, originally published 28 June 2019.

 Hello and welcome to an incredibly limited exploration of Brisbane’s queer identity as it’s developed in the twentieth-century.
 Like you, academics are fascinated by the complexity of Brisbane’s queer history, as well as its effects on queer identities across the globe.
-Men who once called themselves ‘mollies’ here began using the term ‘camp’ to define themselves – just as the term ‘homosexual’ arose in their place and now gives way to ‘queer’.
+Men who once called themselves ‘mollies’ here began using the term ‘camp’ to define themselves – just as the term ‘homosexual’ arose in its place and now gives way to ‘queer’.
 But it’s only now that we’re beginning to understand the magnitude of Brisbane’s queer history, with thanks largely to Dr Heather Faulkner and Dr Yorick Smaal from Griffith University.

 To ease you into this topic, we’ll stick to summarising their work and filling in gaps using information garnered from the Australian Lesbian and Gay Archives.
 We acknowledge this as a learning process for all of us, and encourage you to investigate this history further.